-To be blunt, both conferences and retreats tend to be very expensive.
+Both conferences and retreats tend to be expensive.
 They are an investment, and your goals as a writer should dictate whether attending one will be worthwhile.

-Instead, I encourage you to look up writer’s conferences in your local area, and then to look at national conferences if you want to broaden your exposure.
-Try to find out about merit scholarships or grants that can help cover your attendance fees.
-Go in a group with other writers from your area to help make travel and hotel charges more manageable.
+I encourage you to look up writer’s conferences in your local area, and then to look at national conferences if you want to broaden your exposure.
+Research merit scholarships or grants that can help cover your attendance fees, too.
+You may also want to consider going in a group with other writers from your area to help make travel and hotel charges more manageable.

-As for writing retreats, I discourage most writers from paying for something they could organize on their own for much cheaper.
-Take a holiday and dedicate your time off from normal life to writing.
-A so-called “stay-cation” may even work well for this.
+I discourage most writers from paying for something they could organize on their own for much cheaper.
+Take some time off work, if you can (time off is a luxury for many, I know), and dedicate that time off to writing.
+A so-called staycation might work well for this.
+Block social media access during your writing time.
+Put your phone away or turn it off.
+Ask local writer friends to hold you accountable.
 Do what suits your needs and budget.
-Check in with online writing forums and groups in order to keep yourself accountable and to get feedback if needed.
+Check in with online writing forums and groups in order to keep yourself accountable and get feedback if needed.

 WRITERS’ CONFERENCES & RELATED INFORMATION